nullvariant/self-perfecting-os/README.md

 ## Hi there 👋

+Concept Architect exploring recursive universes.
+Universe is a self-invoked function—what you send out returns recursively.
-Design/dev/UX.
-Debugging the universe with AIs as mirrors.
-Still merging upstream with the better parts of humanity.
+Debugging metaphors, refactoring consciousness, merging upstream with better human branches, powered by AI mirrors.
 <!--
 **nullvariant/nullvariant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.